-In the 12 weeks ended March 19, 2022, \$1.3 billion of USD-denominated senior notes matured and were paid.
-Subsequent to March 19, 2022, we paid \$750 million to redeem all \$750 million outstanding principal amount of our 2.25% senior notes due May 2022, and we gave notice to early redeem all \$800 million outstanding principal amount of our 3.10% senior notes due July 2022.
+In the 12 weeks ended March 25, 2023, \$1.3 billion of USD-denominated senior notes matured and were paid.
+Subsequent to March 25, 2023, we discharged via legal defeasance \$94 million outstanding principal amount of certain notes originally issued by our subsidiary, The Quaker Oats Company, following the deposit of \$102 million of U.S. government securities with the Bank of New York Mellon, as trustee, in the fourth quarter of 2022.

-As of March 19, 2022, we had \$1.4 billion of commercial paper outstanding.
+As of March 25, 2023, we had \$800 million of commercial paper outstanding, excluding discounts.

-Note 8 - Financial Instruments
+Note 9 - Financial Instruments